Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 Quran 2:286

 Allah does not burden souls beyond capacity.
-The nisab threshold reflects this principle by exempting those with insufficient means from Zakat, ensuring obligation falls only on those financially capable.
+The nisab threshold embodies this principle by exempting those with insufficient means, ensuring obligation falls only on those financially capable.

 Hadith